scmschmidt/trento_checks_for_supportconfig/README.md

 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/corosynccmapctl.go \
 **Chances: :frowning_face:**

 The gatherer is calling `corosync-cmapctl -b`, which therefore must work.
-With the corosync object database being an in-memory non- persistent database, checks using that gatherer won't work as long as a dump of the corosync object database is not part of the supportconfig (or provided otherwise).
+With the corosync object database being an in-memory non-persistent database, checks using that gatherer won't work as long as a dump of the corosync object database is not part of the supportconfig (or provided otherwise).

 ## `dir_scan`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/dir_scan.go \